How To Stay Healthy When Eating Out

 - Be mindful.
 Do your best and don’t stress!

 Use all of these tips, then let the rest go and enjoy yourself!
-You can’t control everything, so do your best.
+You can’t control everything, just do your best.
 You will walk away smiling feeling very proud of yourself!